4th Sep 2016 - 7th Sep 2016

 DRHA2016 has established partnerships with:

 Brighton is one of the UK’s most exciting cities with a remarkable number of creative individuals and enterprises.
 The city was selected to be the focus of internationally significant research looking at creative clusters because of the concentration of creatives engaged with the digital economy: a growing and important part of the local economy comprising more than 15% of employment.
-College of Arts and Humanities is highly ranked for its world-leading research and impact.
+Brighton's Arts and Humanities are highly ranked for its world-leading research and impact.
 The city boasts a great social scene, a historic palace, the North Laine and The Lanes for great independent stores, cafes, bars and restaurants.
 It is a dynamic and creative city which hosts the largest arts festival in England each May with the Brighton Festival, its Fringe and associated festivals such as HOUSE / Artist Open Houses (visual arts), The Great Escape (music) and B:Fest (young people).
 Each autumn it also hosts an internationally renowned film festival, Cine City and every two years, the Brighton Photo Biennial; Both these last two are hosted at the College of Arts.
 It is also a place of beautiful natural landscapes, with a vibrant seafront along one edge and surrounded on the others by the South Downs National Park.
 This unique mix of coastal, downs and urban areas has been designated a UNESCO Biosphere.
 Brighton is 45 minutes by train from London and 20 minutes from Gatwick airport.